This document describes the overall code layout and major code flow of Klipper.

 ToolHead._process_moves() -> PrinterExtruder.move().
 Since the Move() class specifies the exact movement time and since step pulses are sent to the micro-controller with specific timing, stepper movements produced by the extruder class will be in sync with head movement even though the code is kept separate.

-After the iterative solver calculates the step times they are added to an array:
+- After the iterative solver calculates the step times they are added

 itersolve_gen_steps_range() -> stepcompress_append()(in klippy/chelper/stepcompress.c).
 The array (struct stepcompress.queue) stores the corresponding micro-controller clock counter times for every step.
 Here the "micro-controller clock counter" value directly corresponds to the micro-controller's hardware counter - it is relative to when the micro-controller was last powered up.